thejsway/thejsway/manuscript/intro04.md

 ## Solution 1: coding online

-Maybe you're a little bit of the impatient type, or maybe you'd rather not (or haven't the right privileges to) set up your local machine right now.
+Maybe you're a little bit of the impatient type, or maybe you'd rather not (or haven’t the right privileges to) set up your local machine right now.
 Fortunately, several online services, often called *playgrounds*, allow you to type and run JavaScript code directly from your browser.
 All you'll need in addition is an active Internet connection.

 For chapters 1 to 23, you'll need a **front-end** coding playground able to understand and combine HTML, CSS and JavaScript code.
 There is a handful of free front-end playgrounds online.
 Good examples are [CodePen](http://codepen.io), [JSFiddle](https://jsfiddle.net/) and [JS Bin](http://jsbin.com/).